tencent cloud

 consumer.subscribe(subscribedTopics);

-A Topic is Subscribed to by Multiple Consumer Groups
+Topics Are Subscribed to by Multiple Consumer Groups

-One Consumer Group Corresponding to One Application
+One Consumer Group per Application

-Consumer Offset
+Consumer Offset Explanation

 Offset Commit

-enable.auto.commit: The default value is true.
+enable.auto.commit: Default value is true.

 Note:

-Offset Reset
+Reset Offset

 Note: